thaokarchandrajit/Real-Weather/README.md

 ![](Images/Pipeline.png "The data pipeline deployed ")

 The data pipeline employed utilizes [Lambda Architecture](https://en.wikipedia.org/wiki/Lambda_architecture).
+The advantages of lambda architecture for large distributed, faults tolerant systems are well documented.
 The entire architecture is deployed in Amazon cloud services.

-## 3. Data download
+## 3. Data Download and Ingestion

 The data is downloaded from a public dataset hosted on a [Amazon S3 bucket](https://aws.amazon.com/datasets/2759).

+Once the data is downloaded, it is stored locally on one of the cluster nodes.
+In absence of access to current real-time streaming data, the historical data is replayed as a real-time stream.
+[Apache Kafka](https://kafka.apache.org/) is used as a message queuing system.
+Kafka is a distributed, robust and fault tolerant while at the same time being able to handle a very large volume of incoming messages.
+Kafka routes two different copies of the incoming stream into the batch layer and speed layer (real-time computation).

-## 4. Data ingestion
+## 4. Batch Layer

 See the [inall directions](INSTALL.md) for installation instructnions